aliceyu1111/Slave-to-the-Algorithm/Week 3/readme.md

 ###### Image Reference: http://www.timknowles.co.uk/Default.aspx?tabid=294
 Knowles also did conducted this project which jolted or sparked an idea for what I could propose in week 5.

-**Idea 1** was creating a sound, vibration and motion piece of artwork based on films.
-So, we would be looking into the soundwaves and patterns of particular films and films genres and how they different from one another.

-**Idea 2** was something that tracks the steps you walk and the path you take.
-So, like how google maps makes a route from one destination over another.
-So, the longer you stand at a place, the bigger the circle will become kind of like ink bleeding out on the paper.
-The longer it's on there the bigger the ink spot.
-Also, the speed of your walking will indicate the colour changes of the line.
-So, running would be a bright pink, whilst normal walking would be a light green.
-This could create an artwork, and everyone would have a slightly different result depending on their day to day life.

 Okay okay last one I promise but this seemed really cool!

 <img src= "https://github.com/aliceyu1111/Slave-to-the-Algorithm/blob/master/Week%203/Tim%20Knowles%20Balloon%20Drawing%201.jpg" width ="400" />